-5.3.5 The Student Information Centre - the
+5.3.5 The Student Information and Support Centre - the

-The 'i' is a central Student Information Centre.
+The 'i' is the student information and support centre here at UCLan.
 It is located within the Library building.
-You can obtain information on a wide range of topics including Printing and Printer Credit, Visa advice, Council Tax Exemption Certificates, Bank and Confirmation of Study Letters, UCLan Cards, and the 'I' shop.
+You can obtain information on a wide range of topics including Printing and Printer Credit, Visa advice, Council Tax Exemption Certificates, Bank and Confirmation of Study Letters, UCLan Cards, and the 'i' shop.